Hernanm0g/meteor_vuetify/README.md

 That will convert your original (defaultLocale file) into all of the languages defined in your settings.json

+## Notes

+* if you only have one language defined in your settings.json file, the options to change language are unavailable.

 ## API creation based on templates
 Now you can create your collections via Script.